KausharAnsari2002/oops_concep/README.md

 # oops_concep
-this is the demo for opps__concept git &amp; github class
+this is the demo for opps__concept git &amp; github class.